ipfs/team-mgmt/Project Management Process.md

 * Blocked - the goal cannot proceed as something is preventing it to move down the pipeline.

-## Cadence

-To review and discuss progress of each project and the organization as a whole, we hold weekly update meetings and quarterly roadmap update meetings.

 ### Weekly updates
+To review and discuss progress of each project and the organization as a whole, we hold weekly update meetings.

 TODO: describe our weekly process. don't call it a "Sprint" anymore(?)

 ### Roadmap updates
+To review and discuss progress of each project and the organization as a whole, we hold quarterly roadmap update meetings.

 TODO

 What: